bbohen/react-redux-boilerplate/README.md

 ## About

 A scalable pattern for apps using the newest versions of popular tools in the react ecosystem.
-The goal is to keep this up to date with the latest tools & patterns.
+The goal is to continually keep this up to date with the latest tools & patterns.
 Feedback,  ideas & suggestions are all welcome.

-The following technologies are used...
+If you run the app you will notice there are humans, cats and a form.
+The humans are generated from [uifaces](https://uinames.com/), the cats come from [reddit](https://www.reddit.com/r/cats/) and the form generates a random cat gif from [giphy](https://www.giphy.com).
+The general layout and design is likely not the best around but the focus of this repo is the structure, performance and composition of the tools being used.

+Included technologies:

 * [React](https://github.com/facebook/react)
   * Declarative library for building user interfaces